 Junit 3 vs Junit 4 Overview

-Junit 4 is the next series of Junit 3 and introduced lot of features, it has been compatible with most tools for a while. we compare junit 3 and junit 4 to give the difference from 11 aspects.
+Junit 4 is the next series of Junit 3 and introduced lot of features.
+It has been compatible with most tools for a while.
+We will compare junit 3 and junit 4 to give the difference from 11 aspects.

 1. JDK Required?